LMescheder/Video-Stabilizer/README.md

 Usage
 --------
-You can use the program by starting the binary `test_stabilization` with the command line options
+You can use the program by starting the binary `stabilizer` with the command line options

 `<path to video> <path to config file> <path to output folder>`